batmanlab/Semi-paired-Association-Test/README.md

 ├── run_jobs_simul_lmm_typeII_par.sh - Script to evaluate test power of SAT-rx.
 ```

 ## Evaluation of type I error and test power of SAT-fx the simulation setting (2).
-The information about the COPD data can be found in [COPDGene] (http://www.copdgene.org/).
+The information about the COPD data can be found in [COPDGene](http://www.copdgene.org/).
 Simulation (2), SAT-fx
 ├── run_jobs_copd_simul_typeI_par.sh - script to evaluate type I error of SAT-fx.
 ├── run_jobs_copd_simul_typeII_par.sh - Script to evaluate test power of SAT-fx.